cucumber/cucumber-jvm/examples/android/android-studio/Cukeulator/README.md

 ### Using an Android Studio IDE
 1. Import the example to Android Studio: `File > Import Project`.
 2. Make sure you have the cucumber-android jar dependencies in `app/libs/`.
-3. Create a test run confiruation:
+3. Create a test run configuration:
     1. Run > Edit Configurations
     2. Click `+` button and select Android Tests
     3. Specify test name: `CalculatorTest`